xkr3amox/de-challenge-v2/README.md

 - The position table for all the seasons.
 - **The other requeriments will be in the email**

 The data is in the folder data/ in the root.
-The report need to be exported to a file, you can chose the extension of the file, but remember this is an ETL Job.
+The report needs to be exported to a file, you can chose the extension of the file, but remember this is an ETL Job.

 Please remember to save your code in src folder.

-## Word Meaning
+## Acronyms Meaning

 Name | Meaning
 --- | ---